zauberkraut/graph/README.md

 # graph
-A Go graph algorithms library.
-At the moment, it only uses the Erdős–Gallai characterization to detect graphic sequences in linear time.
-If you only wish to detect whether a sequence is graphic without generating a graph from it, this method is preferable to the quadratic-time Havel-Hakimi algorithm.
+This project implements the Erdős–Gallai characterization for detecting graphic sequences in linear time.

+Unlike the quadratic-time Havel-Hakimi algorithm, this method does not produce a graph that conforms to the sequence.